George R. Christmas

 George Ronald Christmas (born March 11, 1940) is a retired United States Marine Corps lieutenant general.
-Christmas was awarded the Navy Cross and Purple Heart for valor in 1968, during the Vietnam War.
+Christmas was awarded the Navy Cross for valor in 1968, during the Vietnam War.
 He served on active duty in the Marine Corps for 34 years, retiring in 1996.
 After retirement, he served as the President and CEO of the Marine Corps Heritage Foundation for 15 years.

 Early years and education

 George Ronald Christmas was born on March 11, 1940, in Philadelphia, Pennsylvania.
 He graduated from the University of Pennsylvania with a Bachelor of Arts degree in 1962.
 He earned a Master of Science degree from Shippensburg University in 1982.

 Marine Corps career

-Christmas was commissioned as a second lieutenant in the U.S. Marine Corps Reserve in 1962 through the NROTC program.
+Christmas was commissioned as a second lieutenant in the United States Marine Corps Reserve in 1962 through the NROTC program.
 After completion of The Basic School at MCB Quantico in Virginia, he was assigned as a platoon leader in Company L, 3rd Battalion, 2nd Marines, 2nd Marine Division, Camp Lejeune, North Carolina.
 He later served as the battalion personnel officer for 3rd Battalion.
 While at Camp Lejeune, he was promoted to first lieutenant in December 1963.
 He augmented into the regular Marine Corps in 1965.

 In May 1965, he was assigned to the Marine Barracks, 8th & I in Washington, D.C., where he served as the executive officer, and upon promotion to captain in June 1966, as commanding officer, Headquarters and Service Company.

 He transferred to South Vietnam in July 1967, where he served successively as commanding officer, Service Company, Headquarters Battalion, and Commanding Officer, Company H, 2nd Battalion, 5th Marines, 1st Marine Division, FMF.
 During the Battle for Hue City in 1968, Christmas was seriously wounded and evacuated to the Philadelphia Naval Hospital.
 For his actions of "extraordinary heroism" in Hue City on February 5, 1968, he was awarded the Navy Cross.

 After recovering from his wounds, in October 1968, he was assigned to the staff of The Basic School in Quantico, Virginia; he subsequently attended the Amphibious Warfare School, graduating with distinction.
 Following graduation in July 1969, he was assigned as an instructor at the U.S. Army's John F. Kennedy Institute for Military Assistance, Fort Bragg, North Carolina.

 In July 1971, Christmas was again transferred to Washington, D.C., to serve at Headquarters Marine Corps as the special assistant and aide to the Assistant Commandant of the Marine Corps.
 He remained in this post until April 1973.
 He was promoted to major in February 1972.

 He returned to The Basic School, where he served successively as the company tactics chief, the commanding officer of Student Company A, and the tactics group chief.
 From The Basic School, he transferred to the Marine Corps Command and Staff College as a student.